- State of Hawai‘i Rent Relief and Housing Assistance Program

 Together we will rise up to meet the critical human services for our most vulnerable in Hawaiʻi in this time of crisis.

-The program provides assistance for Hawai‘i renters who have experienced economic hardship or a reduction in income due to the COVID-19 pandemic and are at risk of eviction.
+The program provides assistance for Hawai‘i renters and homeowners who have experienced economic hardship or a reduction in income due to the COVID-19 pandemic and are at risk of eviction.

 The program provides assistance for Hawai‘i renters who have experienced a reduction in income because of unemployment or a reduction in work hours due to the COVID-19 pandemic and are at risk of eviction.
 Payments will be made directly to landlords (up to $1,500 for Maui, Kaua‘i and Hawai‘i Island households, and up to $2,000 for O‘ahu households.)
 Rent payments can be made in lump-sum amounts for up to three months sat a time.